Can You Use Paper Towels As Wax Strips?

 What can I use as a homemade wax strip other than magazines?

 You could always use homemade cloth strips.
 These are reusable if washed and are thick enough to stick to both the wax and the hair, and will not break when pulled off the skin.
-You can use an old T-shirt, cut into strips, to be used over and over again for waxes.
-This is also a very eco-friendly option!

 Can you wax with duct tape?

-If for some reason, the desire comes over you to use duct tape to wax, you can try it out.
+If, for some reason, the desire arises to use duct tape as a wax, you can try it out.
 Duct tape is really strong and sticky, and if used on long hair, it will probably work.
-However, it will be really painful and your skin will more than likely be damaged from the rough waxing.

 Can you reuse wax strips?